Council Tax: Variation over time

-Under the Labour government of Tony Blair, average Council Tax rates rose dramatically above inflation, creating a degree of resentment by residents.
+Under the Labour government of Tony Blair, average Council Tax rates rose dramatically above inflation.

-The subsequent Coalition government have made an effort to get councils to freeze Council Tax rates, gradually eroding the above inflation increases via ordinary inflation.
-This has been achieved by offering councils large grants in return for freezing their Council Tax rate; for example, in some years these grants were equal to the amount that would have been gained by a 1% Council Tax rise.
+The subsequent Coalition government made an effort to get councils to freeze Council Tax rates, gradually eroding the above inflation increases via ordinary inflation.
+This was achieved by offering councils large grants in return for freezing their Council Tax rate; for example, in some years these grants were equal to the amount that would have been gained by a 1% Council Tax rise.

 In addition, the law has been changed, so that councils cannot increase Council Tax by an amount higher than a cap specified by the government (currently 3%), without holding a local referendum to approve the change; so far only one council has invoked such a referendum, but many have raised Council Tax as close to the cap as they can get without passing it (for example, by 2.99%).
+This limit, combined with falling grants from central government due to austerity policy, has led councils to have a real-terms cut in spending power of more than 10% in 2021–22 compared to 2009–10, which has inevitably led to service reductions and cuts.

 Although local government policy is a devolved matter, the Barnett Formula leads the Scottish Government to acquire funding somewhat in accordance with central government priorities.
 Subsequently, by 2013, the Scottish Government froze Council Tax rates for the fourth time.